Reubend0710/Reubend0710/README.md

-- 👋 Hi, I’m @Reubend0710
+-👋 Hi, I’m @Reubend0710
-- 👀 I’m interested in Web and mobile development
+- 👀 I’m a full stack developer
-- 🌱 I’m currently learning reactjs,mongodb and tailwind.
+- 🌱 looking forward on implementing my skills on various projects with big Mnc's
 - 💞️ I’m looking to collaborate on different projects